 Charlotte is not currently in-network with insurance plans, although she does offer a sliding scale and can provide a “superbill” for out of network billing.

 by phone at 503-683-1009

 or on instagram @manifestcounseling

-Book your initial appointment with Charlotte via the link below!
+Book your initial appointment or a free consultation with Charlotte via the link below!